-The “Publications” heading on the main menu consists of a bibliography of writings about ERH and his work from 1973 to the present.
-It is regularly updated.
+The “Publications” heading on the main menu consists of a bibliography of writings about ERH and his work from 1973 to 2013.

 Providence, RI 02906

-(The Society expresses its gratitude to Emeth Hesed and her husband, Ben Casbon, for doing all of the technical work to bring this website into being.
+(The Society is grateful to David Dalbey for rejuvenating this website in 2018-19.
+It was originally constructed by Emeth Hesed Grey.
 With the exception of old posts or messages that could not be transferred, this site is intended to supersede entirely the Society’s original Google Group site.)